pgk/dark-wiki/README.md

 # dark-wiki

-Solarized-dark CSS Theme for WikiPedia.
+Dark CSS Theme for WikiPedia.
+Inspired by Solarized.

+- A browser extension for overriding page styles needs to be installed.
+E.g. Stylish for FF or Chrome
+- paste the contents of dark-wiki.css.
+- Enjoy